 At bottom, what is required is the fundamental shift in culture that Dr. King described in his famous 1967 speech at the Riverside Church in New York City: “We as a nation must undergo a radical revolution of values.
 We must rapidly begin … the shift from a thing-oriented society to a person-oriented society.
 When machines and computers, profit motives and property rights, are considered more important than people, the giant triplets of racism, extreme materialism and militarism are incapable of being conquered.”

 This means that CAPA must consistently hold elected officials, business leaders and other power brokers accountable for “upholding high principles and thinking of the long-term common good,” as Pope Francis called for in his 2015 Encyclical Laudato Si, ostensibly focused on the environment but incorporating related issues such as poverty, violence, homelessness.
-In bringing attention to the revolution in values at the heart of its education and advocacy, Chicago Area Peace Action must push people to think, perhaps to the point of discomfort, about what they do to support the status quo; and simultaneously, CAPA must offer its membership and the public ways to take action for social change.
-In the end, CAPA strengthens its effectiveness by expanding upon its founding principle, that of rejecting reliance on U.S. military might as the answer to all global conflicts.
+In bringing attention to the revolution in values at the heart of its education and advocacy, CAPA must push people to think, perhaps to the point of discomfort, about how they support the status quo; and simultaneously, CAPA must offer its membership and the public ways to take action for social change.
+In the end, CAPA strengthens its effectiveness by expanding upon its founding principle, that of rejecting reliance on U.S. military might as the answer to global conflicts.
 The corollary is that the answer to global conflicts is the cultivation of mutual respect, the absence of fear, and a culture of stewardship that defines the peaceful community.
 Through its own efforts and in partnership with other Chicago-area and national groups, CAPA and its members become the change they wish to see in the world.